 Most students purchase a cell phone when they arrive in Sydney.
 During the university’s orientation you will receive information about buying a cell phone.

-- Fall Term: Starts in mid-July and ends in late November.
+- Fall Term: Starts in mid-August and ends in December.
+Students attend a tailored term before Term 1.

-- Spring Term: Starts in late February and ends in late June.
+- Spring Term: Starts in early January and ends in late May.
+Students attend tailored term before Term 3.

 Housing opens before the start of the semester.
 Keep in mind that housing costs are paid directly to the provider by the student.
 Students should not forget to send contact information abroad to OIP once they are settled in.